-Young people are an important part of Nelson’s community, and represent the future workforce, parents, decision makers, and community champions that help to build the fabric of the Nelson that people love.
+Young people are an important part of Nelson’s community and represent the future of our community.

-We are inviting expressions of interest from community organisations to provide the following programmes to develop the active participation and leadership of young people in their communities.
+We are inviting expressions of interest from community organisations to develop the active participation and leadership of young people in their communities.

-- Initiatives that focus on either equipping young people to take up positions on the boards of community organisations or support organisations to become more youth-led.
+- Initiatives that equip young people to take up positions on the boards of community organisations or support organisations to become more youth-led.

 - Bringing together groups of young people to explore local issues and develop appropriate youth-led responses.

-- $15,000 is available to support youth into governance projects and we expect to fund between one and three projects for this funding.
+$20,000 is available to support youth into governance projects and we expect to fund between one and three projects.